emehrkay/Pypher/README.md

 > Python keywords will be in all CAPS

-* Pypher provides a way to define a custom Statement class via a function call (this is used to create all of the statements listed above)
+* Pypher provides a way to define a custom Statement class via a function call (this is used to create all of the statements listed above).

 ```python
 from pyher import create_statement, Pypher